lilwon/lilwon.github.io/_projects/2019-12-01-AICheckers.md

 What my partner and I chose to do was let the AI play its own game and perform minimax before making its best move against the opponent.
-We chose a small arbitrary number, 10, for our game tree.
+We chose a small arbitrary number, 10, for our game tree depth.
-We chose heuristic values for capturing(+5), losing(-3), and kinging(+7) pieces.
+We chose heuristic values for capturing (+5), losing (-3), and kinging (+7) pieces.
 Using the minimax algorithm beat RandomAI easily.

-We tested our algorithm against PoorAI, and it won about ~80% of the time, but to ensure it won every time against the AI, we changed our game tree number to 20, so it would predict the better move further into the game.
+We tested our algorithm against PoorAI, and it won about 80% of the time, but to ensure it won every time against the AI, we changed our game tree number to 20, so it would predict the better move further into the game.
 This was enough to beat PoorAI.